Zaid2034/creating_rest_api/README.md

 The Book Library Management System API provides endpoints to interact with book data.
 It's built using Kotlin and Retrofit for Android app integration.

-# Prerequisites

-Before running the application, ensure you have the following installed:
-- Java JDK
-- Kotlin
-- MySQL

 The API will be accessible at http://localhost:8080.

 # API Endpoints